Judge Jeanine Rips Into Hillary’s ‘Poor Me’ Book Tour: Shares Sad News About Her Dog

 — Bridget Clark (@Bridget41237777) September 5, 2017

 It didn’t take long for comments, like the ones above, to start sprouting up on the social media sites once Judge Jeanine started talking on her show Justice.
 At one point during her opening statement, Pirro said quickly and sternly, “you lost, he won.
-Karma’s a bitch,” reports BPR News.
+Karma’s a bi**h,” reports BPR News.

-This Fox News host didn’t hold back a thing, making her thoughts very clear about Hillary and the time she spent as Secretary of State.
+This Fox News host didn’t hold back a thing, making her thoughts very clear about Hillary and the time she spent as secretary of state.
 More of what Pirro had to say is seen below.

 “You out and out lied that there was no classified information on your email server, and you did it for convenience when we all know you set up a private non-secure you and your girlfriends Uma and Cheryl, allegedly doing state department work, could raise money for the organized criminal end prize known as the Clinton Foundation, which was nothing more than a campaign slush fund allowing you to take money from foreign governments and live a life to which government employees are unaccustomed.”

-Judge Jeanine finished her opening statement by requesting a new federal investigation into Hillary Clinton and she called upon Attorney General Jeff Sessions to open that probe.
+Judge Jeanine finished her opening statement by requesting a new federal investigation into Hillary Clinton, and she called upon Attorney General Jeff Sessions to open that probe.
 The judge does not believe that an election loss should by any means constitute a free pass to the author embarking on this “poor me” tour.

 Sir Lancelot helping me out tonight for #Justice pic.twitter.com/o0VyRmjYQp